-1Option I - Completion of a five (5) year program with Principia College and the University of North Dakota.
+&lt;sup>1Option I - Completion of a four to five (4 - 5) year program with Principia College and the University of North Dakota.

-2Option II - Completion of a three (3) year program at Principia and transfer to either Southern Illinois University Edwardsville (SIUE) or Missouri University of Science and Technology (MST).
+&lt;sup>2Option II - Completion of a three (3) year program at Principia and transfer to either Southern Illinois University Edwardsville (SIUE) or Missouri University of Science and Technology (MST) or University of Minnesota (UMN).